stefansundin/route53-update/README.md

   -v, --value <VALUE>
           Record value (can be specified multiple times) --value-from <SOURCE>
-          Get the value from a specific source (supported: 'auto') --value-from-url <URL>
+          Get the value from a specific source (supported: 'auto', 'ec2-metadata', or 'ecs-metadata') --value-from-url <URL>
           Get the value from a URL (e.g. https://checkip.amazonaws.com/) --ip-address-type <TYPE>
-          Use a specific IP address type (supported: 'public' or 'private') --ttl <TTL>
+          Use a specific IP address type (supported: 'public' or 'private') [default: public] --ttl <TTL>
           TTL for the DNS record (optional, if an existing record exists then its TTL will be copied, 300 is used as fallback)
       --wait